pvto/pvto.github.io/_posts/2015-09-22-bleeding-an-ensemble-sort.md

 and started plotting individual datapoints.

-(This all could be methodized as a search over cycle space, which is perhaps one of the things that JMH does under the hood – haven't looked there.)
+(This all could be methodized as a search over cycle space, which is perhaps one of the things that JMH does under the hood.)

 My JUnit tests do some priming too, not as correct as in JMH, I'm sure, but it helps a little anyway.

-So this much about measuring at this stage.
+I'll explain my algorithms shortly and then go to the graphs.

-#Explaining my algorithm-specific sampling techniques
+# Algorithm-specific sampling techniques

-I was a bit misleading to speak about bleedsort above.
-My sorting turned into an orchestrated ensemble of sort strategies.
+I was a bit misleading to speak about bleedsort, since my sort turned into an orchestrated ensemble of sort strategies.

 From [bleedsort3](https://github.com/pvto/java-sort-experiments/blob/master/src/main/java/util/sort/BleedSort3.java)
-upwards, my sorts sample a target array in multiple ways which I'll explain shortly.
+upwards, my sorts sample a target array in not one but many ways.

 For bleedsorts, as [distribution sorts](), the **amount of repetition** in an array is a key question.
 A relatively